ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

 ## Overview of the project

-We will assume you still have the project open.
 From here onwards, you can ignore the "Ready to Play" version of the scene.
-We will use an incomplete scene to demonstrate some of the steps for using ML in Unity.
+We will instead use an incomplete scene to demonstrate some of the steps for using ML in Unity.

 1. Inside the _Project_ tab, navigate to _Assets->#DevSummit2022->Scenes_ (See Figure 1).